titom73/cvp-generic-configlet-builder/README.md

 # Generic CloudVision Configlet Builder

+__WARNING: Because of some internal changes in CVP >= 2022, this repository is not working anymore and will remain visibile in archive mode for information purpose only.__

 ## Overview

 This repository provides a generic [configlet builder](https://www.arista.com/en/cg-cv/cv-creating-configlets#ww1185504) to render a JINJA2 template configured in a configlet and load all datas from a list of static configlets with JSON content.